 - Race-ing Antitrust, 121 Michigan Law Review __ (forthcoming in 2023) (with B. Capers).

-- Antitrust Federalism and the Prison-Industrial Complex, 107 Minnesota Law Review (forthcoming).
+- Antitrust Federalism and the Prison-Industrial Complex, 107 Minnesota Law Review (forthcoming in 2023).

-- Antitrust Privacy, Revisited, __ Loyola Consumer Law Review __ (forthcoming) (symposium article).
+- Antitrust Privacy, Revisited, __ Loyola Consumer Law Review __ (forthcoming in 2022) (symposium article).

 - The Infringement of Free Art, 107 Iowa Law Review 747 (2022).

 - The Necessity in Antitrust, 78 Washington and Lee Law Review 1289 (2021).

 - Fraud on Any Market, 97 Indiana Law Journal 659 (2021) (With J. Holden & B. Mills).

 - Colluding Against a Patent, 2021 Wisconsin Law Review 537 (2021) (With M. Schuster).